 Museo Nacional del Prado – This museum holds the largest collections of the works of artists such as Titian, El Greco, Peter Paul Rubens, Diego Velázquez and other great masters.
 It reflects the great collection amassed by the Spanish Monarchy and dates back around 200 years.

 Thyssen-Bornemisza National Museum – Housed in what was once an aristocratic mansion, this museum has artworks that you would instantly recognize by the artists Monet, Picasso, and Rembrandt, among others.
-With these paintings from art history placed amongst pop art pieces and modern installations, the variety is what makes this museum so unique.
+These iconic paintings from art history are placed amongst Pop Art pieces and modern installations, the variety is what makes this museum so unique.

 Whilst London is immediately assumed as the destination for art history lovers, the English countryside also holds impressive collections nestled away in beautiful heritage houses across the country.

-The National Gallery – Rated the eighth most visited art museum in the world, London’s National Gallery has a collection so large that even if you have visited before, you always spot something new.
+The National Gallery – Rated the eighth most visited art museum in the world, London’s National Gallery has such a large collection that even if you have visited before, you always spot something new.
 With free admission, it is a must-see if you are in London for paintings dating from the 13th century.

 Tate Modern – Just walking up to the Tate Modern, the views of the old Power Station that has been transformed into a large collection of modern and contemporary art are impressive.
-With views of the Thames, the gallery offers the chance to see artworks such as Andy Warhol’s famous Marilyn Diptych.
+The gallery offers the chance to see artworks such as Andy Warhol’s famous Marilyn Diptych.

-Victoria and Albert Museum – This museum offers a real variety of objects to enjoy, and has a permanent collection of over 2.27 million.
-It has a fascinating range of textiles, architecture, furniture, paintings, jewellery, ceramics, and much more.
+Victoria and Albert Museum – This museum offers a real variety of objects to enjoy and has a permanent collection of over 2.27 million objects.
+It has a fascinating range of textiles, architecture, furniture, paintings, jewelry, ceramics, and much more.
 Be aware, you will need a good few hours to see it all!
 It also has a stunning art library pictured below.

 Chatsworth House – Nestled away in rural Derbyshire is one of the largest and most significant collections of art in the UK.
-Each Duke who inhabited this Palladian structure of a house added to the significant collection of art, which has now amassed to a huge size.
+Each Duke who inhabited this Palladian house added to the significant collection of art, which has now amassed to a huge size.

-So whether you are planning a trip soon, as restrictions continue to lift around the world, or if you are simply fantasizing about the future, there is endless art out there to see.
+So whether you are planning a trip soon or if you are simply fantasizing about the future, there are endless artworks out there to see.
 From modern works to some of the oldest and most treasured canvases ever created, there are overwhelming amounts of opportunities to learn about art history whilst on your travels.